 Contact Chris: Craymartin90@gmail.com

-Franklin County Continuing the Political Revolution (FCCPR) – Single Payer Task Force
+Franklin County Continuing the Political Revolution (FCCPR) – Recent Achievements of the Single Payer Task Force

 In February, March, and April, Our Revolution and National Nurses United hosted thousands of Medicare for All barnstorms, phone banks, and canvasses all over the state and country to organize and inform the public on single payer healthcare.